Megh o Roudra

 Megh o Roudra (English: Clouds and Sunshine) is a Bengali drama film directed by Arundhati Devi and produced by Ajitesh Bandopadhyay based on Rabindranath Tagore's short story by the same name.
 This film was released in 1969 under the banner of K.L.
 Kapur Productions.

 Plot

-This is the story of Shasibhusan, a young lawyer.
+This is the story of Shasibhusan, a young and spirited lawyer.
 After completion of study he lives in a village of British India.
-Very often a little neighborhood girl Giribala comes to his home for learning.
+Very often a little neighbourhood girl Giribala comes to his home to learn.
 Giribala's father is a landlord.
 Her family marries her off at her childhood.
-Shashi never express his untold love to Giribala.
-He is an educated, courageous and law abiding person who always stands for villagers against the oppression of British administrator.
-But for whom he struggles for justice they betrayed him before the Court.
-At the time of trial Shashi become frustrated and imprisoned by the judge.
-When he returns from the jail, meet Giribala.
+Shashi never expresses his untold love to Giribala.
+He is an educated, courageous and law abiding person who always stands up for villagers against the oppression of British administrator.
+But for whom he struggles for justice betrays him before the Court.
+At the time of trial Shashi became frustrated and imprisoned by the judge.
+When he returns from the jail, he meets Giribala.
 She became a prosperous widow that time.